Is a Mastiff Chow Chow Mix the Right Dog for You?

 Mastiff Chow Chow Mix and Other Pets

-Whether a Mastiff Chow Chow Mix is good with other pets depends on the training and socialization, as well as characteristics inherited from the parent breeds.
+Whether a Mastiff Chow Chow Mix is good with other pets depends on training, socialization, and characteristics inherited from the parent breeds.
 The Mastiff has a reputation for being good with pets.

 Chows, on the other hand, are very intolerant toward other animals.
-Both breeds have been used for guarding in the past, and may sometimes get territorial.
+Both breeds have been used for guarding and may sometimes get territorial.

 Careful introductions to other animals will help prevent a lot of problems.
 When these dogs initially interact with other pets, supervision is essential so you can intervene if necessary.
 Rewarding your dog for tolerating the other animal always helps.